qmph22/MDT-with-NETCONF-on-IOS-XE/README.md

 ```bash
 docker compose up --build
 ```
+9. Manually connect add Prometheus as a data source in Grafana until a script is made to automate it.

 ## Tips
 - Streaming telemetry is preferred but if you want to use a series of NETCONF get RPCs, the Python files are in the `telegraf/rpc_get` directory.
 Then, modify the `telegraf/telegraf.conf` file to use the `inputs.exec` plugin.